 While the Inca trail offers additional ancient ruins, the Salkantay Trek will allow you to discover some of the most remarkable features of Mother Nature’s beauty.
 Over the course of the Salkantay Trek, you’ll dip your feet in the beautiful glacial lake of Humantay, traverse past the Salkantay Mountain (the highest peak in the Willkapampa range), descend into the lush, subtropical cloud forest, and harvest and roast your own coffee from the region’s local coffee farm.
 These nature-rich experiences boast a wide variety of scenery, with the best Inca ruins left as the final reward at the end.

-Do you want to travel through Peru being part of a small group tour?
+Do you want to travel through Peru as part of a small group tour?
 Check our options here.

 4. Bonus Excursions – Ziplining or Hot Springs